Don't Click Play: Background and development

 In the months leading up to the release, Max's promotional activity was notably limited.
 After a Fourth of July performance and the release of a single on July 1, she largely withdrew from social media, sharing little about the project.
 Despite her absence online, sources confirmed to Rolling Stone that Don't Click Play remained scheduled for release on August 22, 2025.
 The publication also reported the album's 12-track listing and credits, which included production from Pink Slip, Inverness, David Stewart, Johnny Goldstein, Ammo, and Fede.
-Fans responded with concern and speculation about the rollout, pointing to the cancellation of the Don't Click Play tour and Max's lack of posts since early July.
 Leading up to the album, Max released three singles: "Lost Your Faith" in February, "Lovin Myself" in May, and "Wet, Hot American Dream" in July.
 Each was accompanied by a music video, though promotion was minimal.
 Unlike her previous albums Heaven & Hell (2020) and Diamonds & Dancefloors (2023), both of which were delayed due to leaks, Don't Click Play was released as planned.

-Max addresses comparisons to Lady Gaga on the title track of the album.

-On August 19, 2025, however, a snippet of the title track "Don't Click Play" was leaked online prior to its official release.
-According to Rolling Stone, a source close to Max confirmed the authenticity of the leak.
-The lyrics include a self-referential line addressing long-standing comparisons between Max and Lady Gaga, with the singer incorporating nods to her own song "Kings & Queens" (2020) and Gaga's "Poker Face" (2008).
-Max had previously spoken about such comparisons in interviews, telling Nylon in 2023, she said that while some commentary felt "kind of mean", she ultimately found the comparisons flattering, joking that "who doesn't love Gaga?!" and noting that changing her appearance had only shifted comparisons to other artists like Dua Lipa.
+On August 19, 2025, however, the title track's snippet was leaked online prior to its official release.
+The lyrics include a self-referential line which addresses long-standing comparisons between Max and American singer Lady Gaga, with the singer incorporating nods to her own song "Kings & Queens" (2020) and Gaga's "Poker Face" (2008).
+Max had previously spoken about such comparisons in interviews, telling Nylon in 2023, she said that while some commentary felt "kind of mean", she ultimately found the comparisons flattering, joking that "who doesn't love Gaga?!" and noting that changing her appearance had only shifted comparisons to other artists like English singer Dua Lipa.
 In May 2025, she told People that she intentionally avoided outside influences when making Don't Click Play, describing her process as introspective and rooted in rediscovering her pop sensibilities.
-"I feel like there's a lot of "Kings & Queens"-feeling songs on the album", she said, framing the project as a return to her musical beginnings.
+"I feel like there's a lot of 'Kings & Queens'-feeling songs on the album", she said, framing the project as a return to her musical beginnings.